paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 (3) **Rulemaking authority** — Not later than 1 year after October 19, 1996, the President shall promulgate regulations to establish a process for implementing paragraph (2) in a manner that will allow for the orderly and expeditious presentation and resolution of claims and effectuate the purposes of this Act.

-**(g) Limitation on guarantor’s liability** Nothing in this Act shall impose liability with respect to an incident on any guarantor for damages or removal costs which exceed, in the aggregate, the amount of financial responsibility which that guarantor has provided for a responsible party pursuant to this section.
+**(f) Limitation on guarantor’s liability** Nothing in this Act shall impose liability with respect to an incident on any guarantor for damages or removal costs which exceed, in the aggregate, the amount of financial responsibility which that guarantor has provided for a responsible party pursuant to this section.
 The total liability of the guarantor on direct action for claims brought under this Act with respect to an incident shall be limited to that amount.

-**(h) Continuation of regulations** Any regulation relating to financial responsibility, which has been issued pursuant to any provision of law repealed or superseded by this Act, and which is in effect on the date immediately preceding the effective date of this Act, is deemed and shall be construed to be a regulation issued pursuant to this section.
+**(g) Continuation of regulations** Any regulation relating to financial responsibility, which has been issued pursuant to any provision of law repealed or superseded by this Act, and which is in effect on the date immediately preceding the effective date of this Act, is deemed and shall be construed to be a regulation issued pursuant to this section.
 Such a regulation shall remain in full force and effect unless and until superseded by a new regulation issued under this section.

-**(i) Unified certificate** The Secretary may issue a single unified certificate of financial responsibility for purposes of this Act and any other law.
+**(h) Unified certificate** The Secretary may issue a single unified certificate of financial responsibility for purposes of this Act and any other law.

 ### Statutory Notes

 #### References in Text
-This Act, referred to in subsecs. (e), (f), (g), (h), and (i), is Pub.
+This Act, referred to in subsecs. (d) to (h), is Pub.
 L. 101–380, Aug.
 18, 1990, 104 Stat.
 484, known as the Oil Pollution Act of 1990, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2701 of this title](./chapter-040-oil-pollution.md#section-2701) and Tables.

-The effective date of this Act, referred to in subsec. (h), is the effective date of Pub.
+The effective date of this Act, referred to in subsec. (g), is the effective date of Pub.
 L. 101–380 which is applicable to incidents occurring after Aug.
 18, 1990, see section 1020 of Pub.
 L. 101–380, set out as an Effective Date note under [section 2701 of this title](./chapter-040-oil-pollution.md#section-2701).

 #### Codification
 In subsec. (b)(1), “[section 60105 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section60105&num=0&edition=prelim)” substituted for “section 4197 of the Revised Statutes of the United States” on authority of Pub.
 L. 109–304, § 18(c), Oct.
 6, 2006, 120 Stat.
 1709, which Act enacted [section 60105 of Title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section60105&num=0&edition=prelim), Shipping.

 #### Amendments
+2025—Subsecs. (d) to (i).
+Pub.
+L. 119–60 redesignated subsecs. (e) to (i) as (d) to (h), respectively, and, in subsec. (e)(1)(B) as redesignated, substituted “subsection (d)” for “subsection (e)”.

 2010—Subsec. (a)(3).
 Pub.
 L. 111–281 added par.
 (3).

 1996—Subsec. (c)(1).
 Pub.
 L. 104–324, § 1125(a)(1), reenacted heading without change and amended text generally.
 Prior to amendment, text read as follows: “Except as provided in paragraph (2), each responsible party with respect to an offshore facility shall establish and maintain evidence of financial responsibility of $150,000,000 to meet the amount of liability to which the responsible party could be subjected under [section 2704(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2704/a&num=0&edition=prelim) in a case in which the responsible party would be entitled to limit liability under that section.
 In a case in which a person is the responsible party for more than one facility subject to this subsection, evidence of financial responsibility need be established only to meet the maximum liability applicable to the facility having the greatest maximum liability.”